-The council reserves the right, at its sole discretion, to cancel any event booked on council land due to poor weather, unsuitable ground conditions, non-receipt of the required paperwork or exceptional unforeseen circumstances.
-The event maybe also cancelled due to a risk to public safety and a recommendation from SAG.
+The Council reserves the right, at its sole discretion, to cancel any event booked on Council land due to poor weather, unsuitable ground conditions, non-receipt of the required paperwork or exceptional unforeseen circumstances.
+The event may also be cancelled due to a risk to public safety and a recommendation from SAG.

-All cancellation decisions are made at Director/Executive level.

-In these circumstances, the council is not responsible for any costs that the organiser may already have incurred in preparing for the event.
+All cancellation decisions are made at Director/ Executive level.
+In these circumstances the Council is not responsible for any costs that the organiser may already have incurred in preparing for the event.

-In all cases in the circumstance of an event being cancelled the Application Fee is non-refundable.
+In all cases in the circumstance of an event being cancelled by the organiser or by Croydon Council, the Application Fee is non-refundable.